gammapy/gammapy/docs/makers/reflected.rst

     :include-source:

-The following notebook shows an example using `~gammapy.spectrum.ReflectedRegionsBackgroundMaker` to perform a spectral extraction and fitting:
+The following notebook shows an example using `~gammapy.makers.ReflectedRegionsBackgroundMaker` to perform a spectral extraction and fitting:

 * `spectrum_analysis.html <../tutorials/spectrum_analysis.html>`__